CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-apex-datacom-call-me-essentials-edition-blueprint.md

 When you complete your registration within the web app, Apex will be notified and reach out to you to coordinate this.

 #### Who should I contact for support?
-* For issues related to deploying the Call Me Essentials Blueprint on CenturyLink Cloud, please contact support [CTLcallme@apexdatacom.com](mailto:CTLcallme@apexdatacom.com).
+* For issues related to deploying the Call Me Essentials Blueprint on Lumen Cloud, please contact support [CTLcallme@apexdatacom.com](mailto:CTLcallme@apexdatacom.com).
 * For help on the Call Me Essentials app – please email [CTLcallme@apexdatacom.com](mailto:CTLcallme@apexdatacom.com) with your request and indicate a few times over the next few business days between 7am PST to 5pm in which you are available.
 You will need to ensure you are near a PC with internet access and are able you are able to attend a Webex walk through.
-* For issues related to cloud infrastructure (VMs, network, etc.), or if you experience a problem deploying the Blueprint, please open a CenturyLink Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the support website](https://t3n.zendesk.com/tickets/new).
+* For issues related to cloud infrastructure (VMs, network, etc.), or if you experience a problem deploying the Blueprint, please open a Lumen Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the support website](https://t3n.zendesk.com/tickets/new).